Health Library

 4. If the barb is embedded in the skin, first try the string-pull method.

-5. If medical help is not available and the fishhook is deeply embedded in the skin, try the advance-and-cut method.
+5. If medical care is not available close by and the fishhook is deeply embedded in the skin, try the advance-and-cut method.
+If medical care is available, have a deeply embedded fishhook removed by a doctor.

 Related Information